 The Presidio Theatre presents a bright new addition to the Bay Area holiday entertainment landscape this December 2-31 with the world premiere of the panto, The Magic Lamp, that reframes the classic tale of Aladdin.
 The production features an original script and music, setting the comic action in contemporary San Francisco brimming with humor, audience participation, magic and hope for the whole family.
 Panto is a traditional British holiday entertainment that combines slapstick humor, one-line zingers, outrageous characters and send-ups of current events.
 The creative team for The Magic Lamp includes legendary writers, composers and actors who have made shows like Beach Blanket Babylon popular with audiences around the world.
 The team brings high-octane credentials to this new show with magnificent costumes, musical parodies, dancing, magic and over-the-top silliness.
 Performance days and times will be announced—with a special New Year’s Eve benefit performance and party.
-Tickets, priced $25-$50, will go on sale August 15.
+Tickets, priced $25-$50, will go on sale in September.

 “The Magic Lamp focuses on the magic, humor and hope that are found all around us, everyday,” says Executive Producer Peggy Haas, “I am hoping that the laughter and joy of The Magic Lamp will shine a light towards a brighter future.”

 “The brash, irreverent Christmas panto is one of the reasons the UK has such a strong theatre tradition,” observes Tamroz Torfeh, an internationally acclaimed veteran of The Royal Shakespeare Company and Broadway who is a Bay Area native now based in London.
 “I am thrilled about this new production that brings the best of the panto tradition to Bay Area audiences.”